Madlines/simplebus/README.md

 ```

 ## Event Bus
-Event Bus works almost the same way as Command Bus but you can register multiple event handler per one type of event or you can register no event handlers.
+Event Bus works almost the same way as Command Bus but you can register multiple event handlers per one type of event or you can register no event handlers at all.
 During runtime you can tell Event Bus to handle an event.
-Event Bus will execute every handler associated with given type of event and execute them all - one after another.
+Event Bus will find every handler associated with given type of event and execute them all - one after another.

 Example: